 Hacks (2024) HBO Max - Kathy Vance

-She voiced Barb in Peacock stop-motion political satire television series In the Know (2024).
+She voiced Barb in Peacock stop-motion political satire series In the Know (2024).

 Attended Florida State University.